reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 Here we have set the `initialDelay` to delay the first execution of the method by `2000` milliseconds or `2` seconds.

 ## Specifying Interval in Duration Format
 So far in our examples, we have specified the time interval in milliseconds.
-Specifying higher values of an interval in hours or days which is most often the case in real situations becomes difficult to read.
+Specifying higher values of an interval in hours or days which is most often the case in real situations is difficult to read.
 So instead of specifying a large value like `7200000` for `2` hours, we can specify the time in Java Duration format like `PT02H`. `@Scheduler` annotation has methods `fixedRateString` and `fixedDelayString` which take the interval in java Duration format as shown in this code example:

 ```java
 @Service